Van-Ziegelstein/airkick/README.md

 of the pthreads API is present.

 ## Installation

+##### Quickstart
+Download the latest version from the [Release](https://github.com/Van-Ziegelstein/airkick/releases) page and extract the contents.
+The root directory should contain an ELF executable ready for action.

+##### Building From Source
 This project is built with the \*shivers\* [autotools](http://www.gnu.org/software/autoconf).
-Download the sources from the [Release](https://github.com/Van-Ziegelstein/airkick/releases) page and cd into the unpacked directory.
+Download the sources from the Release page and cd into the unpacked directory.
 Then initialize, configure and make:

 ```
 autoreconf -i